Biden says he has 'never been more optimistic about America,' calls for unity in remarks at Lincoln Memorial

 Biden added: "Thank you for this honor.
 I will give my all to you."

+Harris called on Americans to have the "courage" to "see beyond crisis, to do what is hard to do," and called on Americans to "unite."

+Harris called on Americans to "believe in ourselves, believe in our country, believe in what we can do, together."

-Biden’s short remarks from the Lincoln Memorial Wednesday night echoed much of the sentiment of his inaugural address earlier in the day, when he called for unity in a nation suffering from "deep" political divisions and the coronavirus pandemic that has crippled the country.
+The short remarks from the Lincoln Memorial Wednesday night echoed much of the sentiment of Biden's inaugural address earlier in the day, when he called for unity in a nation suffering from "deep" political divisions and the coronavirus pandemic that has crippled the country.

 "This is America’s day.
 This is democracy’s day," Biden said in his address.
 "America has been tested anew and America has risen to the challenge."